isomerpages/nlb-learning/_sustainability/Preschoolers/Content.md

     In this engaging video, Polly explains to kids what recycling is and why it is important to recycle paper and plastic.</p>
   </div>
 </div>

+<h3 class="has-text-jade"><b>Learning Package</b></h3>
+Articles and activities that will teach and inspire your child to live sustainably.

+[**Protecting Birds in Singapore**](/files/Sustainability-Protecting-Birds-in-Singapore-Early-Read.pdf){:target="_blank" .has-text-jade}<br>
+From the ever-present Mynah to the colourful Kingfisher, birds are a common sight in this garden city we call home.
+But did you know they do a lot more for the environment than just adding life and colour to our surroundings?
+Find out more about the role birds play in our ecosystem, the dangers they face, and how we can do our part to keep them safe.

+[**Sea Turtle Rescue**](/files/Sustainability-Sea-Turtle-Rescue-Early-Read.pdf){:target="_blank" .has-text-jade}<br>
+As an island nation, Singapore has to be extra conscious about the creatures who call the oceans their home.
+Sea turtles may look tough with their strong shells, but in reality they face many dangers from humans and the environment.
+Discover some simple steps that we can take to keep our sea friends safe and learn how you can make your very own (paper plate) sea turtle!

+[**Urban Farming**](/files/Sustainability-Urban-Farming-Vertical-Farming-Early-Read.pdf){:target="_blank" .has-text-jade}<br>
+When you think of a farm, you might be picturing a big field with lots of fruits or vegetables being grown.
+But did you know there are also farms in our city, including one on Orchard Road?
+Learn more about these urban farms and why they could be Singapore’s answer to securing a stable food supply for us all.